Associate Professor of Theatre and Performance

 Coventry, CV4 7HS

-Milija Gluhovic is Associate Professor of Theatre and Performance at the University of Warwick and Director of the Erasmus Mundus MA in International Performance Research, an EU-sponsored programme taught collaboratively by the University of Warwick, the University of Amsterdam, the University of Helsinki, and the University of Arts in Belgrade (from 2011).
+Milija Gluhovic is Associate Professor of Theatre and Performance at the University of Warwick.
 Milija joined the School in September of 2006.
 He holds a BA in English (Hons) from the University of Novi Sad, an MA in English from the University of British Columbia, and a PhD in Drama from the University of Toronto (2005).
+He was Director of the Erasmus Mundus MA in International Performance Research (2010-2015), an EU-sponsored programme taught collaboratively by the University of Warwick, the University of Amsterdam, the University of Helsinki, the University of Arts in Belgrade, and Trinity College Dublin.

-My research interests include: contemporary European theatre and performance; memory studies and psychoanalysis; discourses of European identity, migrations and human rights; religion, secularity, and politics; cosmopolitanism and globalisation; contemporary North American and North African theatre and performance.
+My research interests include: contemporary European theatre and performance; memory studies and psychoanalysis; discourses of European identity, migrations and human rights; religion, secularity, and politics; contemporary North American and North African theatre and performance, and international performance research and pedagogy.

 My interest in memory and history has resulted in Performing European Memories: Trauma, Ethics, Politics (2013), which explores the intersections between contemporary European theatre and performance, the interdisciplinary field of memory studies, and current preoccupations with the politics of memory in Europe.
 The book examines the contradictions, specificities, continuities and discontinuities in the European shared and unshared pasts as represented in the works of Harold Pinter, Tadeusz Kantor, and Heiner Müller, Andrzej Wajda, Artur Zmijewski and other European artists, showing different ways in which they engage with the traumatic experiences of the Holocaust, the Stalinist Gulags, colonialism, and imperialism, challenge their audiences' historical imagination, and renew their affective engagement with Europe's past.